Greetings and welcome back, Rush Limbaugh, the EIB Network.

 So, yeah, it's frustrating to get somebody calling, well, you need to give them some more money.

-That's the Yeah, immediately it is, but unless they figure out a way to produce it for themselves and make it long-lasting and systematic and institutional, it isn't gonna matter a heel of beans.
+But unless they figure out a way to produce it for themselves and make it long-lasting and systematic and institutional, it isn't going to matter a hill of beans.

 We will do that.

-We'll come back and continue in uh in mere moments.
+We'll come back and continue in mere moments.

 Wait a minute now.

-Fox says Egyptian official say Mubarak stepping down.
+Fox says Egyptian officials say Mubarak's stepping down.

-CNN says Mubarg, I knew Snurdly, I, you know, it's it's easy for somebody to sit here and say, I told you so, but from the moment this program starts, I would like to go back and see if I made it clear in the first hour of this program, but I'm not convinced this is happening.
+You know, it's easy for somebody to sit here and say, I told you so, but from the moment this program starts, I would like to go back and see if I made it clear in the first hour of this program, and I'm not convinced this is happening.

 All these reports.